Please note: AABB reserves the right to make further updates to this program.

 Director/Panel Member: Amy Quiggins, MFA, Director, National Blood Foundation, AABB, Bethesda, MD

-Moderator: James D. Gorham, MD, PhD, Chief, Division of Laboratory Medicine, Medical Director, Blood Bank and Transfusion Medicine Services, Professor, Department of Pathology, University of Virginia Health System, Charlottesville, VA
+Moderator/Presenter: Jim D. Gorham, MD, PhD, Chief, Division of Laboratory Medicine, Medical Director, Blood Bank and Transfusion Medicine Services, Professor, Department of Pathology, University of Virginia Health System, Charlottesville, VA

-Speakers: Krystalyn E. Hudson, PhD, Assistant Professor, Department of Pathology and Cell Biology, Columbia University Medical Center, New York, NY; Karina Yazdanbakhsh, PhD, Executive Director of Research, Lindsley F. Kimball Research Institute, New York Blood Center, New York, NY; John D. Roback, MD PhD, Professor, Emory University School of Medicine, Atlanta, GA
+Co-Presenters: Krystalyn E. Hudson, PhD, Assistant Professor, Department of Pathology and Cell Biology, Columbia University Medical Center, New York, NY; Karina Yazdanbakhsh, PhD, Executive Director of Research, Lindsley F. Kimball Research Institute, New York Blood Center, New York, NY; John D. Roback, MD PhD, Professor, Emory University School of Medicine, Atlanta, GA

 After participating in this educational activity, participants should be able to: